History of Emory University: World War II

-Expansion since 1950
+Post-1950s Expansion

-Formerly an all-male school, in 1953 Emory officially became a coeducational institution.
+Formerly an all-male school, Emory officially became a coeducational institution in 1953.
 Although it had previously admitted women under limited circumstances, the university had never before had a policy through which they could enroll in large numbers and as resident students.
 Shortly after, in 1959, sororities first appeared on campus.
 In 1962, in the midst of the American Civil Rights Movement, Emory embraced the initiative to end racial restrictions when it asked the courts to declare portions of the Georgia statutes unconstitutional.
 Previously, Georgia law denied tax-exempt status to private universities with racially integrated student bodies.
 The Supreme Court of Georgia ruled in Emory's favor.
 Emory officially became racially integrated in 1963.

 In the 1970s, the university embarked on an ambitious building program, substantially improving its facilities.
-Due largely to the generosity of Robert Woodruff, the president of The Coca-Cola Company, the U.S. Center for Disease Control opened on Clifton Road, next to Emory.
-The presence of the CDC was a major reason why the American Cancer Society moved its headquarters to Atlanta, and also made it possible for Emory, in 1990, to launch its first new school in fifty years: the Rollins School of Public Health.
-During this time, the university also built a series of new concrete brutalist structures, including the Robert W. Woodruff Library in 1969, the Sanford S. Atwood Chemistry Center in 1974, the Goodrich C. White Hall in 1977, and the Paul Rudolph-designed William R. Cannon Chapel in 1982.
+Due largely to the generosity of Robert W. Woodruff, the president of The Coca-Cola Company, the U.S. Center for Disease Control opened on Clifton Road, next to Emory.
+During this time, the university also built a series of new concrete brutalist structures, including the Robert W. Woodruff Library in 1969, the Sanford S. Atwood Chemistry Center in 1974, Goodrich C. White Hall in 1977, and the Paul Rudolph-designed William R. Cannon Chapel in 1982.